CN-UPB/DeepCoMP/README.md

         * Or just distance to a BS somehow.
 Eg, normalized with the distance for connecting.
 Then extra obs for the data rate
     * Add UE position and movement to observations; in multi-agent
 * Optimization approach: Numerical optimization of instantaneous total utility?
 * Real-world traces for UE movement somewhere?
+From 5G measurement mmW paper?
 * (continue training after loading weights)

 Later: